 Somerset Community Foundation launched the project in 2011 with support from the Ninesquare Trust.
-We began work at Crispin School in Street and, since its launch, we have recruited and trained over 120 mentors to support over 100 young people there.
+We began work at Crispin School in Street and, since its launch, have recruited and trained over 120 mentors to support young people there.

 One student said: "I used to care so much what people thought of me that I would take time off sick from school as I was so worried.
 Mentoring has given me so much confidence, encouraged me to put myself forward for things and try things I've never done before."